Selena Gomez Teases New Music In 2017, Supports The Weeknd In The Netherlands

 “The biggest lesson that I’ve been learning since 2016 would definitely be awareness.
 I think it’s really important to be aware of where you are in your life.”

-Selena Gomez is something else ???????? pic.twitter.com/p6r13arXNX
+Selena Gomez is something else???????? pic.twitter.com/p6r13arXNX

 — Dresses ღ (@DailyDresses) February 27, 2017